greenelab/deep-review/sections/02_intro.md

 #### Disease and Patient Categorization

 A key challenge in biomedicine is the accurate classification of diseases and disease subtypes.
-In oncology, current "gold standard" approaches involve histology, requiring manual human expertise for quantification, or small panel of molecular markers, such as cell surface receptors or genes' expression.
+In oncology, current "gold standard" approaches include histology, which requires interpretation by experts, or a small panel of molecular markers, such as cell surface receptors or gene expression.
 One example is the PAM50 approach to classifying breast cancer where the expression of 50 marker genes divides breast cancer patients into four subtypes.
 Significant heterogeneity still remains within these four subtypes [@doi:10.1200/JCO.2008.18.1370 @doi:10.1158/1078-0432.CCR-13-0583].
 Given the increasing wealth of molecular data available, a more comprehensive subtyping seems possible.

 Several studies have used deep learning methods in order to better categorize breast cancer patients.
 For example, Tan et al. applied denoising